 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

 After a surprisingly awesome business class flight from DC to Miami, we hustled across the airport to our next flight to Santiago, Chile.
 We only had about an hour between flights and the big Boeing 777 starts boarding 45 minutes before takeoff, so we knew we wouldn’t have any time to spare at the Miami airport.
-That, unfortunately, meant we wouldn’t be able to explore the business class lounge, but I’ll take a perfectly timed connection over four hours in an airline lounge any day.
+Unfortunately, that meant we wouldn’t be able to explore the business class lounge, but I’ll take a perfectly timed connection over four hours in an airline lounge any day.

 We showed up at our departure gate literally two minutes before they started boarding.
 Talk about perfect timing. 👌

-Business-class passengers were the first to board, so we shuffled by the gate agent and found our seats/beds for the next 8+ hours.
+Business class passengers were the first to board, so we shuffled by the gate agent and found our seats/beds for the next 8+ hours.
 It was obvious that our plane featured some of the new, sleek business class seats that American Airlines recently rolled out.

 The seats were in a 1-2-1 configuration (one window seat, two aisle seats, one window seat), providing direct aisle access to all business class passengers.
 So no need to wake anyone when you have to use the bathroom mid-flight.

-Taryn likes window seats, so rather than the two side-by-side aisle seats, we opted for back-to-back window seats.
+My wife prefers window seats, so rather than the two side-by-side aisle seats, we opted for back-to-back window seats.